 ESET has everything the others offer and more.
 They even support Find My Phone (from another device or your PC) call and SMS blocking, and there’s even a built-in training course for mobile security and good practices.

 If you’re on the fence we recommend trying the free 30-day trial first.

 ESET Mobile Security Download – Link

 Last but not least is a new app to our list but one that certainly deserves a spot.
-DFNDR Security is growing rapidly, has over 100 million happy customers, and just received an update to version 5.0 with more protection than ever before.
+DFNDR Security is growing rapidly, has over 100 million happy customers, and just received an update to version 5.0 near the end of 2017 with more protection than ever before.

 DFNDR is completely free, although you can pay $4.99 a year for the premium subscription and get total protection without ads.
 This app offers everything from an antivirus, performance booster, phone cleaner, anti-phishing protection and more.

 Stay protected from phishing links in apps such as SMS, WhatsApp, Messenger, and Chrome.
-Anti-Hacking alerts users about infected links even before they are clicked.
-Then, they have an intruder selfie feature that uses the front camera to snap photos of someone if your phone is stolen.
+Anti-hacking alerts users about infected links before you click on them.
+Then, they have an intruder selfie feature that uses the front camera to snap photos of someone who stole your phone.